ECO Facts

 Impact of Reusing and Recycling Electronics: (A) Creates opportunities for others who may not be able to afford new equipment.
 (B) Protects your health.
 Toxic chemicals like lead or mercury found in some electronics are managed properly when equipment is recycled.
 (C) Conserves natural resources.
 Materials from old electronics can be reused to make new electronics.
 This saves energy.
 (D) Recycling one million laptops saves the amount of electricity used by more than 3,600 homes per year.
 Wisconsin Public Service - Energy. www.epa.gov

-Preheating the Oven: Don't waste energy preheating the oven – it's not necessary for cooking most foods.
+Preheating the Oven: Don't waste energy preheating the oven.
+It's not necessary for cooking most foods.
 For cookies or cakes, preheating for 10 minutes is usually plenty.
 When cooking roasts or casseroles, turn the oven off about 15 minutes early; the heat left in the oven will finish the job.
 1001 Little Ways to Save Our Planet by Esme Floyd

 Eucalyptus Oil Disinfectant: For a disinfectant that really works, gets rid of grease, and even attacks rust, mix 3 – 6 tablespoons of eucalyptus oil with 2 pints of water and pour into a spray bottle.
 Shake before use and keep in the refrigerator for up to a month.
 1001 Little Ways to Save Our Planet by Esme Floyd